asfadmin/Discovery-PytestAutomation/README.md

     answer: -2
 ```

 The first test gets matched to the addition `test type` in the pytest_config [example](#pytestconfigyml-example), containing the two required keys.

-The second and third tests *would* get matched to the factorial test, *except* they're not in the file named "test_factorials.yml", so they just fail when you run the suite.
+The second and *would* get matched to the factorial test, *except* it doesn't have "test-factor" in it's title, like `required_in_title` says it should, so it doesn't get matched to *anything* and fails.

+The third test *does* have "test-factor" in it's title, so it runs as normal.

 The fourth test gets matched to the addition `test type`, so it runs with that `method` in the [pytest_config.yml](#pytestconfigyml).

 **IMPORTANT NOTE**: Before passing each yml test to their `method`, the plugin will move the title *into* the info, with `title` becoming key.
 So the `title` key is reserved: